 The different fabrics possible for a shade sail

 Shade sails are made up of specific fabrics depending on the destination you want to give them.
-The grammage is very important because it determines, among other criteria, the quality of the fabric.
-It is available from 140g / m² to 340g / m².
+They available from 140g / m² to 340g / m².
 The denser it is, the more solid and resistant it will be to the elements.

 • Polyethylene allows a less tight mesh and lets air pass more freely.
 This is called micro-perforated shade cloth.
 This type of fabric can be treated to resist UV and stains.
 Olefin is a variation of polyethylene fabric.
 Light, waterproof, solid, and very easy to maintain, it is a good material for this type of use.